kildor22/mm-github-pages-starter/collections/_poems/How do you know if your words have power.md

 </p>

 <p>
   It is vulnerable not when your readers are brought to tears, but when you, the writer, weep as you pen the sentences.
-Ever word that embraces the page is a reflection of you at your weakest.
+Every word that embraces the page is a reflection of you at your weakest.
 </p>

 <p>